Side-by-side (vehicle): Agriculture

+Overlanding

 In combat

 Ukrainian forces have used UTVs during the 2022 Russian invasion of Ukraine, using a crew of two, fitted with Stugna-P missiles, some with machine guns, to destroy Russian tanks and positions.
 They have been referred to as "Mad Max" buggies.
 The US Marines are amongst other military forces to utilise forms of side-by-sides such as Polaris RZR.

+Road and Street use

+Side-by-sides are allowed to be street legal in various U.S states however the vehicle requirements and the types of road allowed for use vary.